 Dr Jason Scott-Warren, Faculty of English

 I am Director of the Cambridge Centre for Material Texts, an initiative aimed at bringing people from across the University together to talk about the embodied forms of the sources they study.
 In this capacity I am one of the convenors of the 'History of Material Texts' seminar, and I've helped to organize several conferences, including one on the theme of 'Texts and Textiles' and another entitled 'Eating Words: Text, Image, Food'.
-More recently, I ran a colloquium in Cambridge on the Academic Book of the Future, as part of the first Academic Book Week, and I am on the steering committee for a conference entitled 'Digital Editing Now'.
+More recently, I ran a colloquium in Cambridge on the Academic Book of the Future, as part of the first Academic Book Week, and was on the steering committee for a conference entitled 'Digital Editing Now'.

-I'm on the advisory board for the new Oxford Critical Edition of the Works of Thomas Nashe and for the ARHC-funded York/Cambridge project on 'Remembering the Reformation'.
-I also sit on the editorial board for the Transactions of the Cambridge Bibliographical Society and the Ashgate 'Material Readings in Early Modern Culture' series, and I'm a member of the Cambridge Digital Humanities Network.
+I'm an editor for the new Oxford Critical Edition of the Works of Thomas Nashe and am on the advisory board for the ARHC-funded York/Cambridge project on 'Remembering the Reformation'.
+I also sit on the editorial board for the Transactions of the Cambridge Bibliographical Society and the Routledge 'Material Readings in Early Modern Culture' series, and I'm a member of the Cambridge Digital Humanities Network.

 Areas of Graduate Supervision

 - 'Ligatures of the Early Modern Book', in Matthew Day and Caroline Archer, eds, Resurrecting the Book, forthcoming in Book 2.0, 2017

 - 'Marginalia as Making: Robert Nicolson's Books', in Katherine Acheson, ed., Early Modern Marginalia (forthcoming, 2017)